J3 Advisory Latent Defects Insurance

 Latent defects insurance insurance ensures that the cost of repairs or rebuild in the event of a claim after practical completion.
 These hidden defects can arise from design or construction flaws, as well as faulty materials.

-By addressing latent defects during the defects period, the responsibility for the cost and rectification falls upon the contractor, sparing homeowners from bearing the financial consequences.
-It is crucial for homeowners to promptly communicate any latent defects to their contractor within this timeframe to facilitate the necessary remedial actions and prevent further damage.
-In some instances, the policy can be purchased by the developer with no defect period inclusion – Giving tenants or homeowners first party insurance from day one.
+By addressing latent defects during the defects period, the responsibility for the cost and rectification falls upon the contractor, sparing owners from bearing the financial consequences.
+It is crucial for owners to promptly communicate any latent defects to their contractor within this timeframe to facilitate the necessary remedial actions and prevent further damage.
+In some instances, the policy can be purchased by the developer with no defect period inclusion – Giving tenants or owners first party insurance from day one.

 What is latent defects insurance?